-- 1. New development on parcels larger than 2.0 acres in size shall provide new streets and sidewalks per the requirements of Section 3.2 (Street Types) and street trees along both sides of the street. - 2.
-New buildings and additions that are 50 percent or more of existing floor area in size shall construct sidewalks per the requirements of Section 3.2 (Street Types), remove and replace dead or overgrown landscaping, and plant street trees. - 3.
+1. New development on parcels larger than 2.0 acres in size shall provide new streets and sidewalks per the requirements of Section 3.2 (Street Types) and street trees along both sides of the street.

+- 2. New buildings and additions that are 50 percent or more of existing floor area in size shall construct sidewalks per the requirements of Section 3.2 (Street Types), remove and replace dead or overgrown landscaping, and plant street trees. - 3.
 All other projects requiring planning permits/approval shall remove and replace missing or dead landscaping (including street trees). - 4.
 Each proposed street or existing street to be modified shall be designed per the street types identified in Figure 3-1 (Proposed Street Network Plan).
 Alternative street designs, particularly the configuration of on-street parking, that meet the intent of this Specific Plan may be approved by the Public Works Director and Community Development Director. - 5.
 All new streets shall be improved with curbs, gutters and sidewalks per the requirements of Section 3.2 (Street Types). - 6.
 All new and modified blocks shall be designed per the following require - a.
 Length Along Front Street: 150 ft. min; 565 ft. max. - b.
 Depth along Side Street: 150 ft. min; 450 ft. max. - c.
 Blocks longer than 450 ft. shall provide a pedestrian passage or alley that connects the Front Street to the Rear Street or the Side Street to the opposite Side Street. - 7.
-The location of new streets and blocks shall be consistent with Figure 3-1 (Street and Block Network Plan) and Figure 7-1 (Implementation Sub-Areas: Streets, Blocks, and Open Space).
+The location of new streets and blocks shall be consistent with Figure 3-1 (Street and Block Network Plan).
 In addition: - a.
 Fremont Avenue shall be extended into the Plan Area.
 The center line of the Fremont Avenue extension at Moreno Street shall generally align with the center line of the existing Fremont Avenue roadway located north of Moreno Street. - b.
-San Jose Street shall be extended into the Plan Area The center line of the San Jose Street extension at Monte Vista Avenue shall generally align with the center line of the existing San Jose Street roadway located west of Monte Vista Avenue. - c.
+San Jose Street shall be extended into the Plan Area.
+The center line of the San Jose Street extension at Monte Vista Avenue shall generally align with the center line of the existing San Jose Street roadway located west of Monte Vista Avenue. - c.
 The access road to the Rambla from Central Avenue will align with the existing driveway access to the Montclair East Shopping Center located on the east side of Central Avenue. - 8.
 The location of streets and rights-of-way may be adjusted provided: - a.
 The altered block size(s) conform to the block size standards of Section - b.
-The assigned street type per Section 3.2 remains unchanged.
+The assigned street type per Section 3.2 remains unchanged. - c.
+The location of the following intersections remain unchanged: - i.
+Fremont Avenue at Moreno Street. - ii.
+San Jose Street at Monte Vista Avenue - iii.
+The access to the Rambla from Central Avenue, across from the access to the Montclair East Shopping Center.